uoitwebteam/xmodule/usage.md

 ```php
 $data = json_decode($json, true);
 ```

+## Transform array into table rows with cells

 Next, the array of person objects stored in the `$data` variable will need to be transformed into an array of `TableRow` instances.
 We can use `array_map()` to walk along the array and return something new for each array item: